traines-source/transport-network-animator/README.md

 * Optionally starting transport-network-animator only when a specific event is received, to be able to execute custom code beforehand (e.g. reading paths from geojson).
 * Firing event for every epoch, to be able to run custom code.
 * Drawing lines in geographical order (e.g. north to south) instead of defined order.
+* Built-in support for map projections so you can work in WGS84 as much as possible.
 * Overridable drawing speed for lines.

+## Development

+npm and, for certain actions, Docker are required.
+The development environment is tested on Linux, but might also work on other platforms.

+Clone the repo and run `npm install`.
+The following npm scripts are available:

+* `npm run wp`: Build the `dist/network-animator.js` distribution file so the changes can be used in an SVG project file
+* `npm run wpw`: Continuously watch for changes and build
+* `npm run test`: Run unit tests
+* `npm run coverage`: Run unit tests with coverage
+* `npm run screentest`: Run cypress screenshot regression tests
+* `npm run docs`: Build the TS docs
+* `npm run build`: Run wp, test, screentest, docs in one go – useful before committing